How should you consolidate debt after Christmas?

 So you've made it through another Christmas.
 It seems to get more expensive every year, doesn't it?
 If you didn't plan ahead and relied on credit to get you through the festive season, you're not alone.
-But don't worry – there is a range of debt consolidation options available to help you pay down the credit you racked up, whether it be on a credit card or a loan (or both!).
+But don't worry – there is a range of debt consolidation personal loan options available to help you pay down the credit you racked up, whether it be on a credit card or a loan (or both!).

 What options do I have to consolidate Christmas debt?

 To consolidate debt after Christmas you have two main options: a debt consolidation loan or a balance transfer credit card.